Kaz272/r_workshop_code/readme.md

 Plots are saved as image files in the `output/plots/` directory.
 Additionally, plots are stored as objects in the `savedPlots` list.

+## Chat Summary

+During a chat session, we discussed and improved the code and documentation for this project.
+Notable changes and enhancements made during the chat include:

+- Refactoring code to use more efficient vectorized operations.
+- Adopting camel case naming conventions for variables and functions.
+- Modifying the `savePlots` function to exclude `NULL` entries for months without data.
+- Naming elements of the `savedPlots` list after month names for clarity.
+- Providing detailed documentation for the project, including function descriptions and project structure.

 ## Contributing

 Contributions to this project are welcome!
 Feel free to submit pull requests or open issues.